qiuxin/Connected-Vechicle/Doc/CI_Log_Upload.md

 https://nexus.akraino.org/content/sites/logs/tencent/job/

-# 9. <a id="main-chapter-9"></a> The script running on the machine
+# 9. <a id="main-chapter-9"></a> The script trigered by command line

-If you want to run the upload script on your command line instead of Jenkins.
+If you want to tigger the upload script via your command line instead of Jenkins.

 The following script for your reference
 ```